Python-SIP/sip/sphinx/installation.rst

     :option:`--incdir <configure.py -e>` option.

 ``sip_module_dir``
-    is the target directory where the SIP module will be installed.
+    is the target directory where the :mod:`sip` module will be installed.
 It can be overridden by the :option:`--destdir <configure.py -d>` option.

 ``sip_sip_dir``
     is the name of the target directory where generated ``.sip`` files will be